calummoore/blog-product/content/products/yabble/index.md

 Thursday 16 Dec 2020

-A bit of a late start to the day, just catching up on e-mails and a few things from our trip - but I'm not ready to go.
+A bit of a late start to the day, just catching up on e-mails and a few things from our trip - but I'm now ready to go.
 The key thing for today is to enable public threads (so you can share a thread with anyone).
 I want this primarily for my own use case of getting people to try out the tool.

 There are a few things needed for this: